NEE stock has been on a roll!

 The investment research firm, Morningstar, estimates the fair value of NEE stock at $175 per share.

-The Utility Forecaster investment newsletter that follows the utility industry very closely has a target buy price at less than $185 per share.
+The Utility Forecaster investment newsletter that follows dividends in the utility industry very closely has a target buy price at less than $185 per share.

 PRICE TO EARNINGS RATIO